LearnShareRefine/LearnShareRefine.github.io/_posts/2021-08-07-Retrenchment-&-Vacancies-In-Singapore.md

 3. Arts, entertainment and recreation
 4. Other community, social and personal services

-Was there a workforce shortage in this field?
+So are we right to say that there was a workforce shortage in this field in year 2020?

 <div class="post-categories">
   {% if post %}